ashn-dot-dev/site/src/blog/2025-11-12-how-to-export-and-rig-an-osrs-character-model.md

 {{Image src="/blog/2025-11-12-how-to-export-and-rig-an-osrs-character-model/mixamo-auto-rigger-done.png"}}
 {{/Image}}

 Click `Next` and wait for the auto-rigger to generate your rig.
-Once generation finishes, inspect your model to make sure nothing is obviously wrong, and then click `Next` to confirm the character rigging.
-On the left panel you can chose any one of the dozens of sample animations to see how they look on your rigged character.
+Once the generation finishes, inspect your model to make sure nothing is obviously wrong, and then click `Next` to confirm the character rigging.
+On the left panel you can choose any one of the dozens of sample animations to see how they look on your rigged character.

 <video controls width="100%">
   <source src="/blog/2025-11-12-how-to-export-and-rig-an-osrs-character-model/mixamo-animation.mp4">